asseco-voice/laravel-json-authorization/README.md

 Package is developed mainly for the purpose of multiple Laravel microservices authorization having in mind to avoiding the additional trips to authorization service.

 This also makes non-auth services self-contained.
-Auth should provide roles (or any other form of authorization), while services should provide limits that are imposed on any of the roles.
+Authentication service should provide roles ( or any other form of authorization), while services should provide limits that are imposed on any of the roles.
 Should auth service ever need to be replaced, the only responsibility is to re-map roles on a new auth service, and role limits will stay intact.